Ryan Clady

 Ryan Jacob Clady (born September 6, 1986) is an American former professional football player who was an offensive tackle for nine seasons in the National Football League (NFL).
-He played college football for Boise State University, and earned consensus All-American honors.
-The Denver Broncos selected Clady in the first round of the 2008 NFL Draft, and he was named to four Pro Bowls in his eight years with the team.
+He played college football for the Boise State Broncos, earning consensus All-American honors.
+The Denver Broncos selected Clady in the first round of the 2008 NFL draft, and he was named to four Pro Bowls in his eight years with the team.
 He also played one season for the New York Jets.

-Early years
+Early life

 Clady was born in Long Beach, California.
 He attended Eisenhower High School in Rialto, California and was a letterman in football and track.
 He was also a first-team All-Citrus Belt League selection, a first-team All-San Bernardino County selection, and a first-team All-California Interscholastic Federation Division I selection.

 In track & field, Clady competed in the shot put (PR of 15.90m) and the discus throw (PR of 46.41m).

 Clady graduated from Eisenhower High School in 2004.
 Rated only a two-star recruit by Rivals.com, he was not ranked among the nation's top offensive tackle prospects.